jaiedsabid/jaiedsabid/README.md

 ### 📖 About Me

-I’m currently working as a Software Developer at Brainstorm Force.
+I’m currently working as a Software Developer.
 I graduated with a BSc in Computer Science & Engineering from American International University-Bangladesh (AIUB) in 2021.
 I am a passionate learner who is always willing to learn new technologies, and I love to explore and work with new technologies to solve real-life problems.

 I’m currently into Web application development.
 For web application development, the tech stack I use is PHP, JavaScript, jQuery, WordPress, React.js, Node.js, & Express.js.
 For databases, I use MongoDB and MySQL.